Standardized Dress Menu

 - Logos must be no larger than 1½ inches by 1½ inches.

 Shoes & Hose/Tights

-- Shoes can be athletic shoes, loafer style or dress shoes.
-Open-toed shoes, sandals or flip-flops are not allowed at any grade level.
-Shoes must have both closed toe and closed heel.
+- Shoes can be athletic shoes, loafer style, or dress shoes.
+Open-toed shoes, sandals, or flip-flops are not allowed at any grade level.
+Shoes must have both closed-toe and closed heels.
 Shoes must match each other.
 No stiletto heels.

 - Outer coats/jackets may be any color but must be removed upon entering the building.

-- Sweaters, vests, zip and pullover hoodies and sweatshirts are permitted in standardized dress policy colors only.
+- Sweaters, vests, zip and pullover hoodies, and sweatshirts are permitted only in standardized dress policy colors.
 They may be worn in the building but may not extend below the bottom of the back pocket.

 - Red Oak logos and Red Oak artwork are allowed on zip-up and pullover hoodies.

 - Labels are permitted on coats, jackets, sweaters, and sweatshirts but must be no larger than 1½ inches by 1½ inches.